gcharters/kabanero-dev-getting-started/README.md

 ```

- **TODO:** *The following section is no longer required but we do need to teach Codewind about the custom stack*
+ **TODO:** *The following section may no longer required but we do need to teach Codewind about the custom stack*

 #### Sharing the Appsody Configuration between the CLI and Visual Studio Code - Optional
 While this is optional, it is recommended.
 Rather than having **Appsody CLI** projects stored separately to those you may create in an editor such as **Visual Studio Code** or **Eclipse**, updating the **Appsody** configuration file will enable you to work on your projects across both the CLI and editor.